-Sara will never forget the first time she visit Israel.
+Sara will never forget the first time she visited Israel.

 We talk to seniors from our community and ask them about their lives and their stories.
 We conduct one interview section from September to November and another from January to March.
-The narratives are then weaved into beautiful books of memoirs, published once a year.
+The narratives are then weaved into beautiful books of memoirs.

 5th Annual Charity Concert

-On Thursday, March 1st, we hosted our 5th Annual Charity Concert.
-This year’s concert was a particularly meaningful evening to all of us and will directly support the publication of our book of memoirs.
+On the 1st of March 2018, we hosted our 5th Annual Charity Concert.
+This year’s concert was a meaningful evening to all.

 Some Words from the concert:

 UBC undergraduate students eager to discover stories from a time before our own.